jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

 the corresponding input with the higher precision, at the cost of adding additional parameters.

-We also need to specify whether we want to use the basis in convolutional (`"conv"`) or evaluation (`"eval"`) mode.
+We also need to specify whether we want to use the convolutional (`Conv`) or evaluation (`Eval`) form of the basis.
 This is determined by the type of feature we wish to represent with the basis:

-- Evaluation mode transforms the input through the non-linear function defined by the basis.
+- Evaluation bases transform the input through the non-linear function defined by the basis.
 This can be used to represent features such as spatial location and head direction.

-- Convolution mode applies a convolution of the input data to the bank of filters defined by the basis, and is particularly useful when analyzing data with inherent temporal dependencies, such as spike history or the history of input current in this example.
+- Convolution bases apply a convolution of the input data to the bank of filters defined by the basis, and is particularly useful when analyzing data with inherent temporal dependencies, such as spike history or the history of input current in this example.
 In convolution mode, we must additionally specify the `window_size`, the length of the filters in bins.

 <div class="render-user render-presenter">
   - define a basis object